Data and Information

 Examples of Nominal Data:

-Data could be gathered or collected from various sources.
-Some of the sources include the following:
+Data can be gathered or collected from various sources, depending on the type of information needed.
+Some common sources include:

 Definition of Information

 Information is processed data.
-It can also be defined as knowledge gained about a particular fact or circumstance.
+It can also be defined as knowledge gained about a particular fact or circumstance that has been organized and made meaningful.
+Information provides context and allows for understanding and decision-making.

-Information could be gathered from different sources.
-Some of the sources of information include the following:
+Information can be obtained from different sources, both traditional and modern.
+Some common sources of information include the following:

-a.
-Relevance: It must be suitable for the purpose it is required for.
+1. Relevance: The information must be suitable and directly applicable for the purpose it is required for.
+Irrelevant information is useless.

-c.
-Availability: It should be easy to obtain or access
+3. Availability: It should be easy to obtain or access when needed, without undue delay or difficulty.

-d.
-Timely: It should be available at the right time
+4. Timely: It should be available at the right time.
+Information that is too old may no longer be useful.

-e.
-Comprehensive/Completeness: It should contain all necessary details
+5. Comprehensive/Completeness: It should contain all necessary details required to make a decision or understand a situation.

-f.
-Reliability: It should come from a reliable source.
+6. Reliability: It should come from a credible and trustworthy source.
+Unreliable information can be misleading.

 Processing of Converting Data into Information

-The processing of data into information consists of a combination of activities and procedures.
-Some of the ways raw data can be converted into information are:
+The transformation of raw data into meaningful information involves a combination of activities and procedures.
+Some of the key steps include:

-ii.
-Classifying: This is the process of identifying certain characteristics in an item of data and putting them into categories or groups according to those characteristics
+2. Classifying: This is the process of identifying specific characteristics in an item of data and grouping them into categories based on those characteristics.

-vi.
-Translating: This is the process of changing the language form of a piece of data into another.
+6. Translating: This is the process of changing the language, format, or representation of a piece of data into another, often to make it understandable or compatible with a system.

 Difference between Data and Information